 Impact on biodiversity

-Historically, the fur trade has had a severe impact on biodiversity and is responsible for the depletion and even extinction of several furred species, including the sea mink.
+Historically, the fur trade has driven severe biodiversity loss, contributing to species declines and even extinctions, including that of the sea mink.

 Trapping

-Trapping poses a major threat to wildlife populations.
-The traps used to catch wild animals are notoriously indiscriminate and can result in non-target species, some of which may be classified as endangered or threatened, being caught, injured or killed.
-Trapping can therefore put additional pressure on populations of animals that are already fragile.
+Trapping poses a serious threat to wildlife populations.
+The traps used to capture wild animals are highly indiscriminate, often trapping non-target species — some of which are classified as endangered or threatened — causing injury or death.
+As a result, trapping can place additional pressure on already vulnerable animal populations.

 escaped animals

-American mink, raccoon dogs, muskrats and coypu are all non-native species that were originally introduced to Europe deliberately for the purposes of fur farming and have now established themselves in the wild.
-Such invasive alien species pose a significant threat to biodiversity and are recognised as such under the Convention on Biological Diversity.
-These four species have been placed on the list of 100 worst invasive alien species in Europe (DAISIE database).
-A Danish study estimated that 80% of free-roaming mink were fur farm escapees.
+American mink, raccoon dogs, muskrats, and coypu are non-native species that were deliberately introduced to Europe for fur farming and have since established wild populations.
+As invasive alien species, they pose a serious threat to biodiversity and are recognised as such under the Convention on Biological Diversity.
+All four species are included in the DAISIE database’s list of Europe’s 100 worst invasive alien species.
+A Danish study estimated that 80% of free-roaming mink originated from fur farm escapes.

 Feral American mink

-The American mink has the greatest impact on native European species of all alien mammals.
-Feral populations of American mink are found in more than 20 European countries and the numbers are increasing.
+The American mink has the greatest impact on native European mammals of all alien species.
+Feral populations are now established in more than 20 European countries.

 Through competition for food, the invasion of the American mink in Europe has led the European mink to become critically endangered.

-Feral American mink can have a severe impact on ground-nesting bird populations, rodents and amphibians.
-In the UK, predation by the American mink has led to the decline of the water vole, Britain’s most rapidly declining mammal.
+The invasion of American mink has driven the European mink to become critically endangered through competition for food.
+Feral American mink also severely affect ground-nesting birds, rodents, and amphibians.
+In the UK, predation by American mink has contributed to the decline of the water vole, the country’s fastest-declining mammal.

 Legislative measures

-The adverse impact on local biodiversity caused by fur farm escapees led several countries to limit or end mink farming.
-In 2006, Japan introduced the Invasive Alien Species Act to prohibit the establishment of new mink farms, due to the damage feral mink were bringing to native mink populations and to local chicken farms and fisheries.
-The 2006 Act led to the end of mink fur farming in Japan in 2016.
+In 2006, Japan introduced the Invasive Alien Species Act to prohibit the establishment of new mink farms, in response to the damage feral mink were causing to native mink populations, local poultry farms, and fisheries.
+This legislation ultimately led to the end of mink fur farming in Japan in 2016.

 Recommendations